vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    attached to a common network.
 The default value is 40 seconds.
 The interval range is 1 to 65535.

-.. cfgcmd:: set interfaces <inttype> <intname> ipv6 ospfv3 hello-interval
+.. cfgcmd:: set interfaces <inttype> <interface> ipv6 ospfv3 hello-interval
    <number>

    Set number of seconds for Hello Interval timer value.
 Setting this value,